jmbjr/dockercraft/README.md

+THIS is based heavily on https://github.com/itzg/dockerfiles (I didn't want to fork the entire repo which contains many different dockerfiles)

 This docker image provides a Minecraft Server that will automatically download the latest stable version at startup.
 You can also run/upgrade to any specific version or the latest snapshot.
 See the *Versions* section below for more information.